afcastano/aws-gcp-migration/README.md

     - Tier 1: Public access - Load balancer and Bastion host
     - Tier 2: Private access - Multiple WordPress servers
     - Tier 3: Private access - DB server
-- How to define security groups for each tier.
+- How to define security groups for each tier
-- How to stablish a VPN between AWS and GCP
-    - Deploy a high availability VPN between GCP and AWS.
+- How to deploy a high availability VPN between GCP and AWS
 - How to migrate Tier 2 from AWS to GCP
-    - Install and configure Velostrata in GCP.
+    - Install and configure Velostrata in GCP
-    - Set up runbooks and waves in Velostrata.
+    - Set up runbooks and waves in Velostrata
-    - Run a Cloud migration job.
+    - Run a Cloud migration job
-- How to set up an external load balancer in GCP for balancing trafic between the migrated instances.
+- How to set up an external load balancer in GCP for balancing trafic between the migrated instances

 ## Demo contents
 - Prerequisites: